-Each school may enter one team comprised of three students, Year 9 or above.
+Each school may enter one team comprised of three students, year 9 or above.
+(If a student is forced to withdraw on the day, the team may compete with 2 students and will be eligible for all awards).

 Section Structure